 - Top-facing controls may not be suitable for some installations

-But even with its compactness, the JL Audio XD700/5V2 provides 75 watts RMS power to all speakers (75W x 4) with 300 watts to the subwoofer.
-Should you want to switch to 3-channel mode, you can also do so by powering two speakers with 200 watts each.
+But even with its compact design, the JL Audio XD700/5V2 provides 75 w RMS power to all speakers (75W x 4) with 300 w to the subwoofer.
+Switching to 3-channel mode, you can power two speakers with 200 watts each.
 You can still have a full-force sub operating at 300W even then.

-One of the highlights of the JL Audio XD700/5V2 amp is its signature Advanced Rollback Protection (ARP) which monitors and adjusts thermal conditions for improved efficiency.
-ARP works to eliminate thermal shutdowns so your music playback is not interrupted even in demanding heat temperatures.
+One of the highlights of the JL Audio XD700/5V2 car stereo amp is its signature Advanced Rollback Protection (ARP) which monitors and adjusts thermal conditions for improved efficiency.
+ARP eliminates thermal shutdowns so your music playback is not interrupted even in demanding heat temperatures.
 If the amp reaches an unsafe temperature, it rolls back the peak power until the amp cools down.
-Many car amplifiers out there simply shut down when overheating is detected, but ARP is an effective way of managing thermal conditions so you get to enjoy non-stop music without compromising the life of your 5-channel amp.
-Aside from the Advanced Rollback Protection, the JL Audio XD700/5V2 has a cast alloy heatsink which serves as an additional cooling system to keep the car amplifier running even in hot weather.
-With these mechanisms in place to control the amp’s temperature, you can enjoy your musical entertainment for long periods of time without worrying about annoying shutdowns.
+Many car amplifiers out there simply shut down power with overheating, but ARP is an effective way of managing thermal conditions so you get to enjoy non-stop music without compromising your 5-channel amp.
+Aside from the Advanced Rollback Protection, the JL Audio XD700/5V2 has a cast alloy heatsink as an additional cooling system to keep the car amplifier running even in hot weather.
+With these heat dissipation mechanisms in place, you can enjoy your musical entertainment for long periods of time without worrying about annoying shutdowns.
 If you prefer an aluminum heatsink, the Rockford Fosgate P1000X5 Punch has one.

-Another best feature in the JL Audio XD700/5V2 5 channel amp is its patented NexD technology which is capable of high-speed switching at over 400kHz.
+Another good feature in the JL Audio XD700/5V2 5 channel amp is its patented NexD technology which is capable of high speed switching at over 400kHz.
 This simplifies the overall feedback loop design by having a self-oscillating modulator send instantaneous power supply voltage information to the modulator and combining this with the input signal.
 The result is canceled-out distortion for great car audio and energy efficiency.

-In addition, the JL Audio XD700/5V2 has variable high and low-pass filters that keep the audio crisp and well-balanced.
-Subwoofer levels can also be adjusted as in many 5 channel amps in the market.
+In addition, the JL Audio XD700/5V2 has variable high-pass and low-pass filters that keep the audio crisp and well-balanced.
+Subwoofer levels can also be adjusted as in many 5 channel amps.
 With the JL Audio XD700/5V2, you can control the sub volume and the master volume from the front seat should you choose to buy a separate HD-RLC remote level control.

 - Premium amp

-- Advanced Rollback Protection for efficient thermal management
+- Advanced Rollback Protection for efficient heat management

 - NexD Technology delivers distortion-free sound